Breadcrumb

 • cannot be used for any course that fulfills a major requirement or a natural science breadth requirement

-• can be used for a maximum of eight units (or two classes) of humanities and social sciences breadth requirements
+• can be used for a maximum of ten units (or two classes) of humanities and social sciences breadth requirements

 Earning an “S” grade in a course earns credit for the course.
 Earning an “NC” grade does not earn credit for the course.
 Changing the grading basis to S/NC means that the S or NC grade does not calculate in your GPA.
 The S/NC has no effect on your GPA.